International Buy Nothing Day @ The Other Side!

 Organizer Info:

-The Other Side: http://seeyouattheotherside.wordpress.com
+The Other Side: https://seeyouattheotherside.wordpress.com

 The Other Side is a new art space created by Platform to showcase events of independent nature.